rust-lang/rust/src/doc/tarpl/repr-rust.md

 by using null as a special value.
 The net result is that `size_of::<Option<&T>>() == size_of::<&T>()`

-There are many types in Rust that are, or contain, "not null" pointers such as `Box<T>`, `Vec<T>`, `String`, `&T`, and `&mut T`.
+There are many types in Rust that are, or contain, non-nullable pointers such as `Box<T>`, `Vec<T>`, `String`, `&T`, and `&mut T`.
 Similarly, one can imagine nested enums pooling their tags into a single discriminant, as they are by definition known to have a limited range of valid values.
 In principle enums can